openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

    - Host boots again, everything for low latency is in place,
    - User starts/enables `microshift.service`
 1. Production environment
-   - User creates `/etc/microshift/microshift-tuned.yaml` to configure `microshift-tuned.service`
+   - User creates `/etc/microshift/tuned.yaml` to configure `microshift-tuned.service`
-   - User enables `microshift.service`
+   - User enables, but not starts `microshift.service`
-   - User enables and starts `microshift-tuned.service` which activates the TuneD profile and optionally reboot the host.:
+   - User enables and starts `microshift-tuned.service` which activates the TuneD profile and optionally reboots the host.:
      See "microshift-tuned service" section below for more information.
    - Host is rebooted: MicroShift starts because it was enabled
    - Host doesn't need reboot: